Coupler.io MCP Server for Claude: Connect Your Data to Your AI Tool

 Let's walk through a real example using e-commerce data.

-This example assumes you have an e-commerce data flow created from a Coupler template.
+This example assumes you have an e-commerce data flow created from a Coupler.io template.

 Setting Up Your Claude Project (Recommended)